-Courteney Cox Did Not Go On A Jealous “Tirade” About Pal JenniferAniston
+Courteney Cox Did Not Go On ‘Tirade’ About Pal Jennifer Aniston [Debunked]

 As the publication notes, the tabloid has been the culprit in other false claims regarding the actresses, one of which included a story that Jen and Courteney were set to star in a new TV series together.

-Other recent stories about Cox and Aniston that were proven false, involved Jen’s ex-husband Brad Pitt.
-Pitt and Cox were at a charity event and were reportedly quite flirtatious with one another, which made Aniston a bit annoyed with her pal.
+Other recent stories about Cox and Aniston that were proven false involved Jen’s ex-husband Brad Pitt.
+Cox and Pitt were at a charity event and were reportedly quite flirtatious with one another, which allegedly made Aniston a bit annoyed with her pal.
 As stated, this too was stamped out as false.

 “You’ll never feel scolded.
 She’s extremely fair, ridiculously loyal and fiercely loving”- Jennifer Aniston about Courteney Cox pic.twitter.com/qp3Vp9VFJX